Difference Between CPT and HCPCS

 Here's a breakdown of HCPCS's essential functions:

 • Ensuring comprehensive coverage: HCPCS codes act as a complementary coding system to CPT.
-It encompasses a broader range of Medicaid services and other healthcare programs, in line with codes and guidelines maintained by the Centers for Medicare and Medicaid Services (CMS).
-This ensures all services rendered, beyond those covered by typical CPT codes (like medical equipment, ambulance services, or certain medications), are accurately reflected in billing.
+They encompass a broader range of Medicaid services and other healthcare programs, in line with codes and guidelines maintained by the Centers for Medicare and Medicaid Services (CMS).
+This ensures that all services rendered beyond those covered by typical CPT codes (like medical equipment, ambulance services, or certain medications) are accurately reflected in billing.
 This fosters comprehensive and inclusive coverage for patients across various healthcare programs.

 • Streamlining coding for existing CPT users: HCPCS acts as a bridge for healthcare providers already familiar with CPT codes.
-Level I HCPCS directly mirrors the codes and descriptions found in CPT-4, offering a smooth transition and leveraging existing coding knowledge for physician services and procedures.
+Level I HCPCS directly mirrors the codes and descriptions found in CPT-4, offering a smooth transition and leveraging existing coding knowledge to report medical procedures and physician services.

 The two levels of HCPCS codes